 The Festival continues to explore new ground with commissions for new music, a Visual Artists Forum to support Members, dance and theatre performances, different ways to involve young musicians, a year-round presence at the well visited Arne RSPB nature reserve and Bursaries to help artists in all disciplines take their next artistic steps.

 The free PAW brochure contains everything a visitor needs to know about the Festival fortnight: exhibitions, Open Studios, events, and community projects.
-Every participating artist will have their name, phone number, email address and website address included in the brochure and most will also have an illustration of their work included too.
-Please click on the covers to have a look at some of our recent past programmes to see what we were doing.
+Every participating artist will have their contact details included in the brochure and most will also have an illustration of their work too.
+Click on the covers to have a look at some of our recent past brochures to see what we were doing.

 Past Events Programmes